starvagrant/toh/toh.markdown/the_squid_introduces_the_minister.md

 "Particularly that they've been interrupted," Creed noted.

 "Ah, yes.
 But outrank is a rather crude and rather human term for the relationship.
-Surely an organization of death might take on the hierarchal characteristics of a human military, a human endeavor that has caused so much death.
+Surely an organization of death might take on the hierarchical characteristics of a human military, a human endeavor that has caused so much death.
 But in this instance, I am the 'ranking' officer because I know you best."
 The creature's look was blank and implacable.

 "What?"
 Creed asked?